zozoheir/tinyllm/README.md

 ##### Input
 * message: dictionary with "role" and "content"
 ##### Output
-* streaming_status: streaming or finished
+* streaming_status: streaming or finished or error
-* chunk: dictionary
+* delta: dictionary response from underlying LLM model

-* completion: text completion OR generated tool_call (JSON during streaming, then converted dictionary in the last chunk when streaming_status = "finished")
+* completion: full text completion OR generated tool_call (JSON during streaming, then converted dictionary in the last chunk when streaming_status = "finished")

 ## ⚡ How to and examples